jnmugerwa/jnmugerwa.github.io/content/blog/bet-maker/index.md

 #### But I didn't give up because I knew that I was progressing at a rate that guaranteed eventual success
 I kept an Excel sheet where I tracked all of my weaknesses, how many hours I was working, how efficient those hours were, and my general interview performance.
 At the end of that cycle I had zero offers.
 But this Excel sheet showed unwavering growth:

 - In the beginning, I could not pass first round interviews.
-Towards the end, I was consistently making it to 2nd rounds and even final rounds
+Towards the end, I was consistently making it to 2nd rounds and even final rounds.
 - The number of unique, high-relevance problems I had done was growing across all areas (i.e. Tree problems, graph problems, binary search problems, ...).
 My weaknesses were getting smaller every day.
+- My skillset was growing every week through the independent projects and courses I was completing.

 I was getting better at a pace that would allow me to be extremely prepared for the next cycle, should I keep preparing; and I did.